-KEY ISSUES FOR 2024
+KEY ISSUES FOR 2025

-- State and Federal regulations and unfunded mandates; for example, agency water budgets, electric vehicle (EV) mandates, and charging station requirements. - Impacts of the Federal administration and likely expansion of environmental regulations. - Increased construction costs and the availability of building materials impact all District construction projects.
-Water supply and availability. - Unfunded California Public Employees' Retirement System (CalPERS) and Other Post-Employment Benefits (OPEB) liabilities, system changes, and city/county/district impacts. - More alternative water technologies/impacts and the need for more attention to Aquifer Storage - Increase in Statewide activity regarding well drilling; drillers are so busy that it is difficult to get a well drilled.
+- State and Federal regulations and unfunded mandates; for example, agency water budgets, electric vehicle (EV) mandates, and charging station requirements - Impacts of the Federal administration and likely expansion of environmental regulations. - Impacts of the Federal administration and likely expansion of environmental regulations. - Impacts of the Federal administration and likely expansion of environmental regulations - Increased construction costs and the availability of building materials impact all District construction projects.

+- · Impacts to surface water supply. - Unfunded California Public Employees' Retirement System (CalPERS) and Other Post-Employment Benefits (OPEB) liabilities, system changes, and city/county/district impacts. - More alternative water technologies/impacts and the need for more attention to Aquifer Storage - Increased statewide activity regarding well drilling. - Competition for contractors and supply chain issues/delay